Career and Technical Education (CTE) | CTE Career Clusters

 Information technology (IT) is the application of digital networking, information transfer, server reliability, and other 21st Century essentials.

 Plus, IT graduates walk straight into one of the most lucrative and high-demand job markets in the world.
+Once students have their IT certifications, they can start careers anywhere from local businesses to international technology corporations.

 6. Science, Technology, Engineering, & Mathematics (STEM)